Installation and your account

 If you forgot which email address you used for your account, open a support ticket from within the plugin settings.
 We can see your payment ID in the ticket and can retrieve your email address.

-Change your account email address
+Change your account name and email address

-Generate, download or customize your invoice
+Generate, download, or customize your invoice

-In your Purchase history, click the “View Invoice” link on the right of the purchase you want to generate an invoice for.
-This will take you to the invoice, which you can print or download as a PDF with the buttons at the bottom.
+To view or download an invoice, log in to your account and scroll down to the “Purchase History” section.
+Click the “View Invoice” link on the right of the purchase you want to generate an invoice for.
+This will take you to the invoice, which you can print or download as a PDF with the button at the top.

-To customize the billing details, for example to add a company name, a billing address, or a tax/VAT number, click on the “Update” button in the “Invoice To” section, add your details, and click the “Save Billing Details & Generate Invoice” button.
+If you want to customize the billing details on the invoice, for example, to add a company name, a billing address, or a tax/VAT number, go to the top of the account page, and click the pencil icon next to “Invoice details”:

 Renewals